 Types Of Coverage & Premiums

 There are several types of coverage options to choose from.
-The three main types are:
+The two main types are:

 - Accident-only – As it sounds, this covers only incidents and injuries.
-Examples of covered instances include poisoning, getting hit by a car, and ingestion of foreign objects.
+Examples of covered instances include poisoning, getting hit by a car, and ingesting foreign objects.

 - Accident and Illness – This covers both accidents and most illnesses, such as cancer, gastrointestinal issues, and allergies.
 This is the most popular plan as it covers most unexpected expenses associated with your pet’s health.

 Some companies also offer a wellness plan (aka preventative care plan) during the enrollment process.
 This commonly covers routine vet expenses (i.e., annual exams, spay/neuter procedures, vaccinations, etc.) but varies by provider.
 It’s typically available as an add-on to an accident-only or accident and illness policy, but some companies allow you to purchase it without an insurance policy.
 This add-on coverage isn’t technically an insurance product.